FREQUENTLY ASKED QUESTIONS

 DO YOU ABIDE BY A CODE OF ETHICS?

 I abide by the Australian Counselling Association and Australian Society of Sex Educators, Researchers and Therapists Codes of Ethics and principles of good practice.As a client, should you consider that I am not abiding by their code of ethics and principles of good practice, then you can make a complaint about my work to ACA or ASSERT.
 One of the important roles of my supervisor is to regularly check that I am working ethically and effectively, in the best interests of you, the client.

-DO YOU OFFER ANY REBATES?
+DO YOU OFFER PRIVATE HEALTH FUND REBATES?

 DO YOU OFFER COUNSELLING/THERAPY WITH ISSUES OTHER THAN SEX THERAPY?